 Always allow the meat to rest before slicing – and I get it – this is the hardest part.
 But trust me, let this one rest.
 Resting helps the juices to settle back in after their whirlwind ride on the rotisserie and will keep every slice juicy.

 When you are ready to slice, wear a cutting clove, as once you have removed the beef from the spit, you want to stand it up, so that ‘C’ is now sideways, and slice through the fat downward.
 Since it’s a buttery masterfully executed roast, it can get tricky to hang on to it, hence the glove.
 Safety first mates.
 Don’t say I don’t love ya.

 Serve rice and beans alongside or fried potatoes.
 Sliced tomato salads, homemade guac, and fresh warm tortillas are also crucial to rounding out the meal.
-Personally, we like cutting them into wedges and frying them with a pinch of salt if we aren’t going to be using the tortilla to scoop up delicious meat.
+Personally, we like cutting the tortillas into wedges and frying them with a pinch of salt if we aren’t going to be using the them to scoop up delicious meat.